Mayur-Shashidhar/SV-Plaza-Electricity-Bill/README.md

 ## 🔮 Future Enhancements

 - PDF bill generation
-- Historical data storage
 - Email bill delivery
-- Advanced reporting and analytics
-- User authentication and role management
-- Backup and restore functionality

 ## 📄 License

-This project is developed for SV Plaza electricity bill management and is proprietary software.
+This project is developed for SV Plaza and is proprietary software.

 ## 🤝 Support